johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 ### 4. Implicit Construction in Function Calls

-Let's say that, in our language, functions expect lists of arguments.
-The implicit construction rule says that, if you don't explicitly construct a list where they are expected, one is implicitly constructed.
-So:
+Let's say that, in our language, functions always require a list of arguments, and parentheses are used for constructing lists.
+So the expression

 {{< highlight java "linenos=false" >}}

-inverse 4

-// must be the same as
 inverse(4)
 {{< /highlight >}}

-Implicit construction can be looked at just an optional parentheses rule.
+actually constructs a list containing the value `4` and passes this as the argument to `inverse`.

+But the implicit construction rule says a list is implicitly constructed where it is required.
+So we could make parentheses optional in function calls if there is only one argument:

+{{< highlight java "linenos=false" >}}

+inverse 4

+{{< /highlight >}}

 ### 5. Implicit Deconstruction in Function Definitions

-Functions in our language always accept and return a *list* of values.
+So functions in our language always accept and return a list of values.
 Now in many functional languages, functions always accept and return a *single* value.
-Let's say that in our language, both of these are true: functions always accept and return a single value -- a list -- and in cases where that list only contains 1 item, implicit construction/de-construction simplifies the syntax by allowing you to construct and deconstruct the list implicitly, without parentheses.
+Let's say that in our language, both of these are true: functions always accept and return a single value -- a list.
+In cases where that list only contains 1 item, implicit construction/de-construction simplifies the syntax by allowing you to construct and deconstruct the list implicitly, without parentheses.

-Let's say our language supports the `->` operator for defining anonymous functions.
+Previously, we defined an inverse function that takes two arguments:

 {{< highlight java "linenos=false" >}}

-let product = (x,y) -> x * y
+func inverse(x, verbose=false) // 'verbose' is optional
+	...function body
 {{< /highlight >}}

-Now, we said that functions only take a single argument, but it looks like product is taking two.
-But let's say that this is just syntactic sugar for deconstructing the function arguments to a function, that is equivalent to:
+But we just said that in this language, functions only take a single list as an argument.
+So the above is actually syntactic sugar: the argument list is treated as a deconstructing assignment.
+The above is equivalent to the following:

 {{< highlight java "linenos=false" >}}

-let product = args ->
+func inverse(args)
-	let (x,y) = args
+	let (x, verbose) = args
-	x * y
+	...function body
 {{< /highlight >}}

-### 6. Pass-Through Lists are Not Regular Lists
+## Pass-Through Lists are Not Regular Lists

+Implicit construction/deconstruction means if we try to assign a list to a variable, we will only end up assigning the first value to the variable:

+	let myList = (1,2,3)
+	myList // evaluates to 1

-Implicit construction/deconstruction means that these lists cannot be referenced, making them into a kind ephemeral type, whose lifespan is mainly limited to passing values to or returning values from functions.
-I'll call them **Pass-Through Lists** -- reflecting their use for "passing values through" to/from functions, and the idea that implicit deconstruction allows values to "pass through" the parentheses as if they weren't there.
+But rather than creating syntax for taking a reference to a list, we will instead define **pass-through lists** as a kind of ephemeral type, whose lifespan is mainly limited to "passing" values to or returning values from functions.
+The name **pass-through list** reflects their use for "passing values through" to/from functions, and the idea that values "pass through" the parentheses as if the parentheses weren't there.

-Pass-through lists could possibly be used as a convenient notation for assigning a list of variables to a list of values like so:

-{{< highlight java "linenos=false" >}}

-let(firstName, lastName) = ("Albert", "Einstein");
-{{< /highlight >}}

 Nesting pass-through lists would also be pointless, given consistent application of the implicit deconstruction rule: